savonet/book/streaming.md

 `clock.ml` | Definition of clocks
 `request.ml` | Definition of requests

-Happy hacking, and remember you can get help by the usual means!
+Happy hacking, and remember that the community is here to help you!